 1917 Issued British Military Wristwatch

-Towards the end of the Great War the War Department began to issue wristwatches such as the one shown here.
-The "pheon" or broad arrow on the case back denotes it as War Department property.
 The watch has a screw back and bezel case made from nickel, and the movement was made by the Swiss ébauche manufacturer A Schild.
 You can see a picture of the movement on my Movements page.

-The substantial “screw back and bezel” case of the watch is made of nickel, and so it carries no hallmarks or sponsor's mark to show who made it, but the case has several very distinctive features; the milling that gives a grip when unscrewing the back and bezel, the flattened pumpkin shape of the crown, and the large diameter stem tube that is cut away at the back and front to allow the bezel and back to screw down.
+The substantial “screw back and bezel” case of this watch is made of nickel, so it carries no hallmarks or sponsor's mark to show who made it, but the case has several very distinctive features; the milling that gives a grip when unscrewing the back and bezel, the flattened pumpkin shape of the crown, and the large diameter stem tube that is cut away at the back and front to allow the bezel and back to screw down.

-The pictures here of another of these watches shows another of these wristwatches with War Department markings in a silver case.
+The pictures here of another of these watches shows another of these wristwatches with War Office markings in a silver case.
 The manufacturers marks and hallmarks those show that this case was made by the Dennison watch case company of Birmingham and hallmarked in Birmingham.
 The assayer's mark (date letter) "t" shows that the case was hallmarked in the Birmingham hallmarking year 1918 to 1919.

 1918 Issued British Military Wristwatch in Dennison hallmarked case

-The silver case is clearly from the the same manufacturer as the nickel case discussed above.
+The silver case is clearly from the same manufacturer as the nickel case discussed above.
 The milling that gives a grip when unscrewing the back and bezel and the large diameter stem tube cut away at the back and front to allow the bezel and back to screw down are the same.
 The large onion crown is a recent replacement for the original flattened pumpkin crown which was missing when the watch was found.
-The inside of the back of the silver case is clearly marked with Dennsion's trademark and sponsor's mark, and there can be no doubt that both cases were made by Dennison in Birmingham.
+The inside of the back of the silver case is clearly marked with Dennison's trademark and sponsor's mark, and there can be no doubt that both cases were made by Dennison in Birmingham.

 April 1915 Dennison Screw Case Advert